-Staff Contact: Dr W Sherwin, Dr A Wilton CP15 S2 HPW6 Prerequisites: BIOS1011 and BIOS1021 Corequisite: BIOC2201
+Staff Contact: Dr W Sherwin, Dr A Wilton CP15 S2 HPW6 Prerequisites: BIOS1011 and BIOS1021 or BIOS1101 and BIOS1201, CHEM110 Coreauisite: CHEM1201

-Note/s: Enrolment in this unit may be subject to quota restrictions.
-Such restrictions will only apply to students taking this unit as an elective part of their program.
-Students must enrol at the Biological Science Registration Centre, Room G20, Biological Sciences Building.
+Note/s: Enrolment in this subject may be subject to quota restrictions.
+Such restrictions will only apply to students taking this subject as an elective part of their program.
+Students must enrol at the Biological Science Registration Centre, Room G27, Biological Sciences Building.
 For further details, see Faculty timetable.

-Genome structure and life cycles in prokaryotes and Eukaryotes: DNA, gene mapping, cytogenics.
-Genetic transmission, mutation, recombination.
-Gene regulation, interaction and development.
-Genetic variation and evolution of molecules, populations and species: Mating, selection, migration, population size, mutation, environment.
+Genome structure and life cycles in prokarvotes and Eukaryotes: DNA, gene mapping, cytogenics, Genetic transmission, mutation, recombination, Gene regulation, interaction and development.
+Genetic variation and evolution of molecules, populations and species; Mating, selection, migration, population size, mutation, environment.
 Applications, including humans and genetic engineering.